What you need to know

 - Google first introduced content filters on the homepage.

 If you're anything like me, your YouTube subscription tab is chockfull of half-watched videos sandwiched between a torrent of new content pushed by YouTubers.
 It can be overwhelming, and YouTube's design on mobile doesn't really help with that.
 The company is now making some changes to the YouTube mobile app to make that content glut easier to handle.

-Spotted by XDA Developers, Google is now rolling out a new set of filters to the Subscription tab on iOS first, with an Android update to come later.
+Spotted by XDA Developers, Google rolled out a new set of filters to the Subscription tab on iOS first, with an Android update delivering the feature a month later.

 As per Google, here are the filters you'll be seeing:

 - All lists all videos from channels you're subscribed to (like it does today) from latest to oldest.
 This will continue to be your default setting.

 - Today shows you videos that were published within the past 24 hours.

 - Continue Watching only shows you videos that you previously started watching but haven't finished yet.